WallarooLabs/blog.wallaroolabs.com/content/post/spinning-up-a-wallaroo-cluster-is-easy.md

 ## Oh no, more data!

 Last month, we took a [long-running pandas classifier](/2018/09/make-python-pandas-go-fast/) and made it run faster by leveraging Wallaroo's parallelization capabilities.
 This time around, we'd like to kick it up a notch and see if we can keep scaling out to meet higher demand.
-We’d also like to be as economical as possible, and de-provision infrastructure when we’re done processing.
+We’d also like to be as economical as possible: provision infrastructure as needed and de-provision it when we’re done processing

 __________________________
 If you don’t feel like reading the post linked above, here’s a short summary of the situation: there’s a batch job that you’re running every hour, on the hour.
 This job receives a CSV file and classifies each row of the file, using a Pandas-based algorithm.
 The run-time of the job is starting to near the one-hour mark, and there’s concern that the pipeline will break down once the input data grows past a particular point.